 How to Reduce Checkout Page Abandonment

 Checkout page abandonment is when a customer starts the checkout process, but doesn’t complete their payment.
-It’s similar to cart abandonment, but it’s one more step towards completing payment and becoming a customer.
+Similar to cart abandonment, it’s a big problem for all online stores.

-A customer might continue with the purchase if they think the costs are justified.
-However, the best thing to do is be upfront with your pricing.
+Some customers might continue with the purchase if they think the costs are justified.
+However, it’s far better to be upfront about your pricing.

-Consider offering free shipping on your products or offering free shipping to orders above a certain amount.
+You may also want to offer free shipping on all your products, or you might offer free shopping on all orders above a certain amount.

 Make Account Creation Optional or Simpler

 Asking shoppers to create an account in order to complete their purchase adds more friction to the buying process, and can increase your checkout abandonment rates.

 You can allow user registration to your WordPress site, but it should not be a requirement.
 For example, you might ask shoppers to create an account and join your email list after they complete their purchase.

 To encourage signups, you might offer extra perks such as an exclusive coupon code for anyone who creates an account.